cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

 4. Python
 5. Go

 The purpose of this article is to monitor Java application, so we will discuss more details about the Java agent.
 First, it can be used as any other java agent by using `-javagent:path/to/agent.jar` when you start your jar.
-Also you need specify some mandatory parameters such as: apm server url, your service name and java packages to scan, for more details check the [official documentation](https://www.elastic.co/guide/en/apm/agent/java/current/configuration.html).
+Also, you need specify some mandatory parameters such as: apm server url, your service name and java packages to scan, for more details check the [official documentation](https://www.elastic.co/guide/en/apm/agent/java/current/configuration.html).

 The Elastic APM Java agent automatically instruments various APIs, frameworks and application servers, you can check supported technologies [here](https://www.elastic.co/guide/en/apm/agent/java/current/supported-technologies-details.html).
 For our demo application, the agent will automatically collect performance data for Spring Web MVC and Spring Data JPA(MySQL).